epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 [temp-alloc.fs](https://github.com/epsilon537/boxlambda/blob/v0.4.0/fs/forth/temp-alloc.fs)

-The primary word is `with-temp-allot`.
+The primary Word is `with-temp-allot`.
 In the following example, a 256-byte buffer is allocated and passed on the stack to a lambda.
 Once the lambda finishes execution, the buffer is automatically released:

 ```
 \ cat <filename>